Pocket/proxy-server/README.md

    they should pull in your changes without forcing an update to the task.

 # Telemetry Function
-The [Telemtry Handler](app/telemetry/handler.py) is triggered by telemetry from the Firefox discovery stream.
+The [Telemetry Handler](app/telemetry/handler.py) is triggered by telemetry from the Firefox discovery stream.
 It anonymously pings AdZerk to keep track of events related to sponsored content, such as clicks and impressions, in a privacy-preserving way.
 The event code (or "shim") does not contain any personally identifiable data; we never share personal data with AdZerk.

 ## Deployment